 My Minimalist Packing List (for Minimalist Travel in the Winter)

 Minimalist winter travel is tough.
-I mean, when your jacket alone takes up the majority of your suitcase, then you’re a bit screwed in terms of options.
+I mean, when your jacket alone takes up the majority of your suitcase, then you’re in a tough spot… but, packing carry-on only is still possible, even in the winter!
 Here is a minimalist packing list for winter travel though that I invite you to copy!

 1 very warm jacket/coat